 Growing up, Lisa Eldridge split her time between New Zealand and Liverpool, England.
 She always loved textures and colors, but she never knew that "being a makeup artist" was a thing.
 Eldridge spoke of her long-time signature style with Into the Gloss, "I had a set philosophy about makeup from the beginning that's never really changed.
 I love faces.
 When I'm out and about, I'm looking at people all the time and see so much detail.
 Every face is gorgeous.
 I don't see the negatives.
 I think, 'What about these amazing eyes or this beautiful bone structure?'
 I still feel excited about that now, 20 years later."

 Throughout her decorated career, Eldridge has lived and worked in Paris, New York City, and L.A.
 "I don't really have an average day," she says.
 "It really varies from an early call time on editorial shoots, packing for red carpets, or going to my studio to work on collections and tutorials."
 Now based in London, she works as Lancôme's global makeup creative director, where she creates products and collections that embody her trademark "fresh and flawless" vibe.
+Read on to learn the right way to cover dark circles.

 "When dealing with under-eye circles, it's important to treat your skin first," Eldridge says.
 "An eye gel containing caffeine is good for puffiness and tightening.
 Afterward, apply a primer or good eye cream.
 I use Lancôme Visionnaire Yeux Eye Balm ($65) because it has an optical blurring effect, and it helps to give an instantly smoother look.
 It's a great cheat and takes the edge off—before you even get started with your concealer."